 * Average hourly earnings rise 0.2 percent

 * Indexes up: Dow 0.31 pct, S&P 0.26 pct, Nasdaq 0.71 pct (Updates to early afternoon)

 By Tanya Agrawal

-Odds of a rate hike at the Fed’s June 13-14 meeting fell to 88.8 percent from 91.2 percent prior to the data, according to the CME Group’s FedWatch tool.
+Odds of a rate hike at the Fed’s June 13-14 meeting stood at 93.5 percent, according to the CME Group’s FedWatch tool.